carpentries-incubator/SDC-EEGLAB/_episodes/05-scripting.md

 ---
-title: "Automating EEGLAB processing with scripts"
+title: "Scripting from the history"
 teaching: 0
 exercises: 0
 questions: